 Depending on the nature of your disability or illness you may find yourself feeling self-conscious or otherwise lacking confidence in interactions with other students and academics.
-This might be due to physical embarrassment or a sense of inadequacy in comparison with your peers.

 Such feelings may seem natural, but it’s important that you try to find ways of overcoming them.
 As a PhD student your research and ideas are as valid as anyone else’s.
 If other students are aware of the fact that you are managing a condition alongside your PhD they will be the last to judge you for it.

 PhD students of all people will respect someone for working hard to overcome challenges as part of their research.